f-liva/fof-nnrelation/README.md

 </view>
 ```

-Now in your views, the `$this->items` data object will contains a property named as the relation.
+Now in your list views, the `$this->items` data object will contains a property named as the relation.
+Instead, you will have `$this->item` in a item view.

 ```
 stdClass Object